Feel Like I Have UTI But Test is Negative: Getting Medical Insights Right

 Diluted urine–excessive fluid intake prior to testing can dilute the urine, which makes the detection harder

 Improper sample collection–contaminated samples from the skin or vagina can interfere with results.
-Therefore, samples must be mid-stream, clean catch.
+The detection of epithelial cells in the sample can be a sign of such contamination, so samples must be mid-stream, clean catch.

 Antibiotic use–recent antibiotic use can affect bacterial counts, leading to false negative results especially if the infection isn’t fully eradicated